Second Mortgage Calculator - Refinance & Consolidation

 You can also lower your payments by refinancing your first mortgage only – but it isn’t easy.
 You’ll need to ask the second mortgage lender to agree to the new terms.
 Or, you could try to refinance each of the loans separately.

-Keep in mind that most lenders require you to wait at least a year after receiving your second mortgage before refinancing it.
+Please keep in mind that most lenders require you to wait at least a year after receiving your second mortgage before refinancing it.

 Should You Refinance?

-Here are some additional considerations and tips:
+Here are some additional considerations and tips that affect the second mortgage calculation:

 Second Mortgage Calculator Terms & Definitions